anyahaseyo/wad2-project/README.md

 Each member should contribute 2–3 sentences on their learning and project experience.

 > **Example Template:**
-> - *Anya:* Learned how to build responsiven websites and backend integration along with game features and working with animations
+> - *Anya:* Learned how to build responsiven websites and backend integration along with game features and working with animations.
+I also learned how to manage my time while working on this project as it was very coding intensive.
+This project experience was an overall very fun one and I would love to learn and do something like this again.
 > - *Joash:* Gained experience connecting frontend and backend APIs.
 > - *Ethan:* Improved UI/UX design workflow and collaboration using Figma.
 > - *Darren:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.